Mahmoud Taleghani: In the Iranian Revolution

-Although not as influential as Ayatollah Ruhollah Khomeini, Taleghani was instrumental in "shaping the groundswell movement" that led to the Iranian Revolution and brought Khomeini to power.
-During the Islamic Revolution he became chairman of the "secretive" Revolutionary Council, Iran's chief ruling body – a fact not revealed until his death.
-In order of Ayatollah Khomeini, he was the first Imam for Friday prayer in Tehran after the fall of Iran's interim government, In the late July 1979.
+Although not as influential as Ayatollah Ruhollah Khomeini, Taleghani was instrumental in shaping the movement that led to the Iranian Revolution and brought Khomeini to power.
+During the Islamic Revolution he became chairman of the Revolutionary Council, Iran's chief ruling body, a fact not revealed until his death.
+He became the first Imam for Friday prayer in Tehran after the fall of Iran's interim government in July 1979.

-Taleghani was "known for his tolerance" and "served as Khomeini's mediator in disputes with the Kurds and other dissident groups."
+Taleghani was known for his tolerance and served as Khomeini's mediator in disputes with the Kurds and other dissident groups.
 He also had differences with Khomeini, which led to a clash between them in April 1979.
 "To popular acclaim, Taleghani warned then against a 'return to despotism.'"
 Two of Taleghani's sons were arrested by revolutionary Guards, but thousands of his supporters marched in the streets chanting "Taleghani, you are the soul of the revolution!
 Down with the reactionaries!"
 Khomeini summoned Taleghani to Qom where he was given a severe dressing-down after which the press was called.
 Khomeini told the press: "Mr. Taleghani is with us and he is sorry for what happened."
 Khomeini pointedly never referred to him as Ayatollah Taleghani.

 Opinions

 Taleghani argued that colonization was a primary reason of totalitarianism and dictatorship in different countries.
 While not an ultimate aim per se, nationalism was seen as an instrument of anti-colonialist practices.
-Taleghani emphasized the resistance against Israel, and travelled many times to Palestine.
+Taleghani promoted resistance against Israel, and frequently visited the region.

 On 20 April 1979, it was broadcast on television interview by Taleghani that "The leadership of Ayatollah Khomeini is not only accepted by me but the world has accepted it.
 He is the source of belief, sincerity, determination and honesty.
 I have always approved of his struggles, his words and his projects".

 There is an important place for rationality in Taleghani's thought.
 According to him, every judgment in Islam has a reason.
 Also, Islam is seen in his sermons and writings as a religion that set up progressive rules in societal and individual life.

 According to Taleghani, the redaction of Quran occurred under the caliphate of the first Caliph Ali.
 Taleghani also emphasized the continuous form of the Quran, and the strict relation between the verses of the Quran.

 His tafsir, or Quranic commentary, was innovative in language and clearly designed to appeal to a wide audience, with the use of narrations and juridical reports.
 Taleghani insisted that believers have to contemplate the meaning of the verses of the Quran.
 He also sought to translate and explain the Nahj al-Balagha against the grain of contemporary social analyses and phenomena.